-OneDrive for the Windows Desktop
+OneDrive for Business: Windows Desktop

 This article covers how to open and where to find OneDrive for the Windows Desktop.